sjackman/white-spruce-organelles-paper/README.md

 ### Comparative genomics

-The genomes of the white spruce plastid and Norway spruce plastid show perfect synteny with no structural rearrangements.
+The genomes of the white spruce plastid and Norway spruce plastid show perfect gene synteny with no structural rearrangements.
 All 117 genes (114 in full and 3 partial) of the Norway spruce plastid genome ([NC_021456][]) are present in the white spruce plastid genome.

 Mitochondrion